 Ensuring the health of the soil is one of our essential core tasks.
 As the office of the advisory board for soil fertility and soil protection of the Federal Ministry of Agriculture, Forestry, Regions and Water Management (BML), we are significantly involved in the development of guidelines for the careful use of soil as a resource.

 Through our diverse range of investigations , possible threats to the soil can be identified in good time.
 Based on the results of the investigations, a corresponding catalog of measures for soil management can be developed.

 AgrarCommander helps you to determine the nutrient requirements of your soil based on the results of the soil analysis.

 Soil Fertility Advisory Council

-The Advisory Board for Soil Fertility and Soil Protection is a commission to advise the Federal Ministry of Agriculture, Regions and Tourism (BMLRT) on issues related to soil.
+The Advisory Board for Soil Fertility and Soil Protection is a commission to advise the Federal Ministry of Agriculture, Forestry, Regions and Water Management (BML) on issues related to soil.
 It is managed by our Institute for Sustainable Plant Production/Department of Soil Health and Plant Nutrition.